NabilSaikaly/CS-Stats-Scraper/README.md

 2. SP: Search for a specific player in the top leaderboards and retrieve this player's stats.

-Thanks for using cs.py, for any technical questions concerning the code or related the program itself please feel free to reach out.
+Thanks for using cs.py, for any technical questions concerning the code or related to the program itself please feel free to reach out on saikalyn@gmail.com

 Nabil